codam-coding-college/ansible-codam-web-greeter/README.md

 # Ansible playbook for codam-web-greeter
 This Ansible playbook installs [codam-web-greeter](https://github.com/codam-coding-college/codam-web-greeter) on a 42 network cluster computer.
-Install it using Ansible Galaxy.
+It is intended to be used by IT staff at 42 schools to install the greeter theme on all cluster computers at once without too much effort.

 ---

 ## How to use
-Add the following to the roles in your `requirements.yml` file:
+Add the following to the roles in your `requirements.yml` file in your `ansiblecluster` repository:
 ```yaml
 roles:
   - name: codam.webgreeter
     src: git+https://github.com/codam-coding-college/ansible-codam-web-greeter.git
     version: v1.0.0
 ```
-It is recommended to change the version to the latest one defined on the [Releases](https://github.com/codam-coding-college/ansible-codam-web-greeter/releases) page.
+It is recommended to change the version specified to the latest one from the [Releases](https://github.com/codam-coding-college/ansible-codam-web-greeter/releases) page.
+Please note that this version is specific to this playbook and does not necessarily match the version of the codam-web-greeter itself.

 Then run the following command to install the role:
 ```bash